top of page

 5. Driven by self-sufficiency: Despite being a small nation, Singapore has achieved impressive self-sufficiency and security in areas like water and food production, showcasing our resilience and innovation.

-Now, let's uncover eight (8) enchanting places you should explore growing up in Singapore:
+Now, let's uncover nine (9) enchanting places you should explore growing up in Singapore:

 Around Marina Barrage - Marina East Park